-In parts of the borough, the housing market is less successful than in other parts of Greater Manchester.
+In parts of the borough, the hausing market is less successful than in other parts of Greater Manchester.
 We need to offer a range of good quality housing across the borough to meet residents' needs.
-We need use of natural resources.

-to build at least 450 new homes a year to meet government requirements, and Spatial Options 1 and 2 could deliver this.
+We need to build at least 450 new homes a year to meet government requirements, and Spatial Options 1 and 2 could deliver this.
 If we want to build more homes to support growth and regeneration this could be achieved through Spatial Options 3, 4, 5 or 6.